chrispahm/linter-gams/README.md

 ### Running your model

 There are multiple options for running your model: You can either press the 'run' button in the sidebar, by pressing `shift-enter` or by opening the command palette (`ctrl-shift-p`) and typing `GAMS run` or just `run`.
 The model will be solved in the background, so you can continue working.
 While the model is solving, the `busy-signal` dot (usually green) at the bottom will be blinking.
 Once the model is solved, the listing file will be opened automatically in a new pane.

+### Re-parsing a listing file

+It may occur that the `.lst` file was openend in Atom before GAMS finished writing all information to the file.
+This may lead to the sidebar not showing the correct line positions and symbols in the sidebar.
+The listing file can be re-parsed by running the `gams: reload-listing` command from the command palette (`ctrl-shift-p`/`cmd-shift-p`).

 ### Inspecting a parameter / set at a given position